kubeflow/manifests/proposals/20240606-jwt-handling.md

 ## Scope
 This proposal aims to standardise how the Kubeflow backends should be handling the user information (name of user, groups they belong to), living in JWTs and http headers.

 This proposal takes as a requirement that users should be able to use K8s Tokens as `Authorization: Bearer <token>` headers in their request from inside the cluster.
+Note that the issuer of the tokens should not be relevant to the Kubeflow applications.
+It'll be up to the service-mesh to verify them, and be able to work with multiple issuers (i.e. Dex, K8s etc).
+The applications will only care about the user/groups information from the tokens.
 ### In
 - Which component should be validating JWTs (id-tokens from OIDC or K8s ServiceAccount tokens)
 - Define where the backends should expect to find user related information
-- Define how different token "types" (dex, k8s) should be handled
+- Define how different token issuers (i.e. Dex, K8s etc) should be handled
 ### Out
 - Proposing code changes to existing components
 ## Current State
 As of Kubeflow 1.8 the user information has been injected into requests as the `kubeflow-userid` header, from the AuthService (replaced by `oauth2-proxy`).
 For this approach to be secure there are the following patterns that Kubeflow follows:
-1. Backends in the `kubeflow` namespace that need to know the user identity will rely on `kubeflow-userid` headers in http requests
+1. Backends in the `kubeflow` namespace that need to know the user identity rely on `kubeflow-userid` headers in http requests.
-2. The AuthService will be adding the `kubeflow-userid` header to all authenticated requests
+2. The AuthService adds the `kubeflow-userid` header to all authenticated requests.
-3. Only requests from the Istio IngressGateway should be trusted to have the `kubeflow-userid` header
+3. Only requests from the Istio IngressGateway are trusted to have the `kubeflow-userid` header
-    1. Backends that shouldn't be exposed to user namespaces (i.e. jupyter-web-app) are only reachable via the Istio IngressGateway
+    1. Backends that are not exposed to user namespaces (i.e. jupyter-web-app) are only reachable via the Istio IngressGateway.
     2. The KFP backend [explicitly drops requests](https://github.com/kubeflow/manifests/blob/96ce068e16b2a707464471bddc0d2a58e403d1fc/apps/pipeline/upstream/base/installs/multi-user/istio-authorization-config.yaml#L37) from user namespaces if they have this header
-    3. For in-cluster Pods that want to talk to `kubeflow` workloads, which understands identity, the Pods will need to [use a K8s ServiceAccount Token](https://www.kubeflow.org/docs/components/pipelines/v1/sdk/connect-api/#full-kubeflow-subfrom-inside-clustersub)
+    3. In-cluster Pods that want to talk to `kubeflow` workloads, which understands identity, are [using a K8s ServiceAccount Token](https://www.kubeflow.org/docs/components/pipelines/v1/sdk/connect-api/#full-kubeflow-subfrom-inside-clustersub)
 ### Limitations
 - Not able to express `AuthorizationPolicies` for group header in Istio
+- Limited possibility to use custom JWT claims as a source of information about authenticated user

-The above limitation has pushed us to inject `id_tokens` to requests, via `oauth2-proxy`, to all authenticated requests.
-This will enable us to define policies in the future for better handling of groups. https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/
+To accommodate the above limitations and improve the authnz flow in terms of security, maintenance and flexibility we propose to add the JWT to the `Authorization` header, so it can be digested by Istio and have the user details securely injected to auth headers when authorized.
+This will also enable us to define policies in the future for better handling of groups. https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/

-But the above creates the following issues:
+But the above creates the following topics that require agreement on how to handle:
-2. Ambiguity on how to handle different `id_tokens` (i.e. from Dex and from K8s)
+1. There will be `id_tokens` from different issuers (i.e. from Dex, K8s) that the platform will need to handle
-3. Information of user is both in `kubeflow-userid` and in `id_token` of http request
+2. Information of user is both in `kubeflow-userid` and in `id_token` of http request, for Kubeflow components to deduce the identity from
-4. It's not clear if backends should be validating the JWT tokens (i.e. KFP right now validates ServiceAccount tokens [`1`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/auth/authenticator_token_review.go#L47-L58) [`2`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/resource/resource_manager.go#L1698-L1699) )
+3. It's not clear if backends should be validating the JWT (i.e. KFP right now validates ServiceAccount tokens [`1`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/auth/authenticator_token_review.go#L47-L58) [`2`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/resource/resource_manager.go#L1698-L1699) )

 ## Spec
 This proposal aims to provide a uniform way for all backends to handle identity tokens, and agreeing on which levels of the stack should responsible for different parts.